Environmental issues in Sri Lanka: Climate change vulnerability

 Sri Lanka's geographic location makes it vulnerable for climate change impacts.
 Expected impacts are an increase in temperature, more frequent extreme weather events like floods and cyclones as well as sea level rise.
 Sea level rise is especially critical for Sri Lanka's coastal regions.
 These impacts negatively influence agriculture, fisheries, tourism, people's livelihood, and the environment.
 The impacts on agriculture and fisheries will in turn influence food security and exports of crops and fishes.
 Negative consequences for the environment include biodiversity loss, ecosystem degradation and water cycle disturbances.

 Sri Lanka has set goals in their Intended Nationally Determined Contributions (INDC) how to implement climate change mitigation and adaptation strategies in order to prevent severe climate change impacts.
 The government has already implemented regulations and guidelines like the National Climate Change Policy of Sri Lanka, the Climate Change Vulnerability Profiles and the Technology Action Plans for Climate Change Adaption and Mitigation in 2014.
 Moreover, steps have been taking to reduce possible impacts of climate change in Sri Lanka.
 These steps include but are not limited to building a more resilient infrastructure, actions to ensure human health and food security during and after climate change impacts like floods and cyclones, and the protection of the environment and the tourism sector.

+Plastic Pollution

+Plastic pollution is a significant environmental issue in Sri Lanka.
+The country's beautiful beaches, rivers, and urban landscapes often suffer from the accumulation of plastic waste due to insufficient waste management infrastructure and a prevalent use of single-use plastics.
+The Sri Lankan government has implemented measures such as bans on specific single-use plastic products to address this problem.
+Despite these efforts, the impact on the country's marine life and natural ecosystems is substantial, with plastic debris affecting biodiversity and ecosystem health.
+Additionally, microplastic pollution is reported in all environmental compartments, land, fresh water, marine and coastal environments.
+Furthermore, the presence of microplastics in seafood has also been reported in Sri Lanka.